Raabi91/moonraker-telegram/picture/read.md

-this folder is only for save the cam pic and the gif
+This folder is only for saving the cam picture and the gif